podaac/generate_combiner/combiner/README.md

 ## pre-requisites to building

 An IDL license for executing IDL within the Docker container.
-This can be accomplished by mounting your local IDL installation into the Docker container.
+This can be accomplished by pointing a build argument to an IDL license server (see build command section).

 The following IDL files must be compiled to `.sav` files:
 - combine_netcdf_sst_and_sst3_files_to_netcdf.pro